Elhameed/ALU-PYQUEST/README.md

 - [Iraduhaye Bukuru Paterne](https://github.com/IraduhayeBukuruPaterne1)

 ## Acknowledgement
-- Special thanks to our instructor, Mr. Herve Musangwa for reviewing our project and providing feedback that helped improve its quality.
+- Special thanks to our instructor, [Mr. Hervé Musangwa](https://www.linkedin.com/in/herv%C3%A9-musangwa-67478a112/) for reviewing our project and providing feedback that helped improve its quality.
 - We also want to acknowledge the BSE Faculty for challenging us to apply the technologies we learned during the term to develop a project that showcases our skills and knowledge in the field.

 ----------